swichers/code-management-scripts/docs/git-overlap.md

 * Commit 4
   * foobar.txt

-Commit 2 will be considered dependent on Commit 1.
+Commit 2 is considered dependent on Commit 1.

-Commit 3 will be considered dependent on Commit 1, but not 2.
+Commit 3 is considered dependent on Commit 1, but not 2.

-Commit 4 will not be considered to have any dependencies.
+Commit 4 is not considered to have any dependencies.

 ## Usage